DavesCodeMusings/unifi-opnsense/docs/index.md

 # UniFi + OPNSense
 I like my UniFi access point and ethernet switches.
 I'm less impressed with their firewall/router offerings.
 So I have a comodity x86 machine running OPNSense.
 Mixing more than one ecosystem always comes with unique challenges.
-So as I solve them, I'll post solutions here in hopes someone else may find the information useful.
+As I solve them, I'll post solutions here in hopes someone else may find the information useful.

 ## Network Topology
 ![Network Topology Diagram](NetworkTopology.png)